- 1 What is an IVA?

 How long does an IVA remain on my credit file?

-Details of an IVA will remain on your credit file for a minimum of six years or the full term of an extended IVA.
-Even in the event that an IVA was less than five years, or paid off early, details would still remain on your credit file for a minimum of six years.
+Details of an individual voluntary arrangement will remain on your credit file for a minimum of six years or the full term of an extended IVA.
+Even in the event that it was less than five years, or paid off early, details would still remain on your credit file for a minimum of six years.

 Do I need to sign assets and bank accounts over to an IVA?

 An IVA is an agreement with your creditors to make regular repayments towards outstanding debts.
 This arrangement does not require you to sign over assets or bank accounts to your insolvency practitioner.
 However, there may be occasions where asset sales could be considered to raise additional funds to repay outstanding debts.

 Am I allowed to save with an IVA?

 While you would need to disclose any savings as part of your budget plan, with significant funds potentially used to repay debts, some creditors will encourage a small element of monthly savings going forward.
 This ensures that in the event of unforeseen expenses in the future this would not impact your ability to maintain IVA repayments and potentially threaten the future of your debt solution.

 Assuming that your business is viable and all appropriate records are up-to-date it is not a foregone conclusion that an IVA would affect your business.
 The situation is different if for example you have given personal guarantees on business finance.
 In this instance the debt would be included in your IVA and business creditors made aware of the situation.

 Any assets solely in the name of your partner would not be impacted by your IVA.
 Where assets are held jointly they may be considered for potential sale.
 This would liquidate your share of joint assets to finance partial/full repayment of outstanding debts.